4ever (The Veronicas song): Appearances in other media

 "4ever" is featured in the Amanda Bynes comedy film She's the Man, during both the film itself and its advertisements, and is included in the official soundtrack.
+It was also featured on the first episode of the third season of the MTV series Laguna Beach: The Real Orange County, and in the final episode of the first season of The Hills.
+The song was released as a promo for the 2008 Ashley Tisdale film Picture This!.
 It is featured in the video game Thrillville: Off the Rails.
-The song is available as downloadable content for the SingStar series and was featured on the Australian version of SingStar Rocks!.
+The song was available as downloadable content for the SingStar series and was featured on the Australian version of SingStar Rocks!.